 Board certified criminal defense attorney Mitchell A. Stone serves clients in the Jacksonville area and coastal communities of Northeast Florida.
 Contact the law office of Mitchell A. Stone, P.A. for a confidential free consultation.

-Remember, it is not against the law to drink alcohol while operating a boat.
-Nevertheless, just like in a DUI law enforcement officers can charge someone with BUI if (a) your breath or blood alcohol level is .08 or above and/or (b) if you are deemed too impaired by alcohol or drugs to operate a boat or personal watercraft safely.
+It is not against the law to drink alcohol while operating a boat.
+Nevertheless, enforcement officers can charge someone with BUI if your breath or blood alcohol level is .08 or above and/or if you are too impaired by alcohol or drugs to operate a boat or personal watercraft safely.